vk12122/bitvijays.github.io-sphinx/docs/LFFLinuxEssentials.rst

   Two modes                   - Command and Insert Mode.
 All commands below are in command mode.

+  h,l,j,k                     - Move left, right, down, up w                           - Move to the start of the next word. e                           - Move to the end of the word. b                           - Move to the beginning of the word.
+  3w                          - 3w is similar to pressing w 3 times, moves to the start of the third word.
+  30i-'EscKey'                - 30<insert>-<EscapeKey> : Inserts 30 - at once.
+  f                           - find and move to the next ( or previous ) occurence of a character. fo find next o.
+  3fo                         - find third occurence of o
+  %                           - In text that is structured with parentheses or brackets, ( or { or [, use % to jump to the matching parenthesis or bracket.
+  0 (Zero)                    - Reach beginning of the line
+  $                           - Reach end of the line.
+  *                           - Find the next occurence of the word under cursor
+  #                           - Find the previous occurence of the word under cursor
+  gg                          - Reach beginning of the file G                           - Reach end of the file 30G                         - Reach the 30th line in the file /<text>                     - Search for the text.
+Utilize n, N for next and previous occurences. o                           - Insert a new line below the cursor O                           - Insert a new line above the cursor x                           - Delete the character r                           - replace the character with the next key pressed. dw			      - Delete the current word. dd                          - Delete the current line. d$                          - Delete the text from where your cursor is to the end of the line. dnd                         - Delete n lines.
+  . 			      - Repeat the last command
   :q                          - Quit.
   :wq                         - Save and close.
   :syntax on                  - Turn on Syntax highlighting for C programming and other languages.